-- (1) The Metro will apply a preference point system for exempted Micro and B-BBEE Contributors in terms of the B-BBEE Act 53 of 2003 and Preferential Procurement Policy Framework Act, Act No.5 of 2000. - (2) The 80/20 preference point system will be applicable to bids with a Rand value equal to, or above R30 000 and up to a Rand value of R50 million (all applicable taxes included). - (3) The Metro may apply the 80/20 preference point system to price quotations with a value less than R30 000 when appropriate. - (4) The 90/10 preference point system will be applicable to bids with a Rand value above R50 million (all applicable taxes included). - (5) BCMM is committed to the Broad Based Black Economic Empowerment Act No.53 of 2003 and the Codes of Good Practice developed in terms thereof.
+- (1) The Metro will apply a preference point system for exempted Micro and B-BBEE Contributors in terms of the Preferential Procurement Regulations, 2017 pertaining to the Preferential Procurement Policy framework Act, Act No.5 of 2000. - (2) The 80/20 preference point system will be applicable to bids with a Rand value equal to, or above R30 000 and up to a Rand value of R50 million (all applicable taxes included). - (3) The Metro may apply the 80/20 preference point system to price quotations with a value less than R30 000 if and when appropriate. - (4) The 90/10 preference point system will be applicable to bids with a Rand value above R50 million (all applicable taxes included). - (5) BCMM is committed to the Broad Based Black Economic Empowerment Act No.53 of 2003 and the Codes of Good Practice developed in terms thereof.

-59. CONTRACTOR DEVELOPMENT PROGRAMME
+59. CONTRACTOR DEVELOPMENT PROGRAMME AND STRATEGY